AAERO Conversations with Treasures of Our Heritage

 The “Somebody Had to Do It” project is a multidisciplinary research project documenting the experience of the first African American children to attend formerly all‐White schools.
 This project seeks to identify and interview those who desegregated formerly all‐white schools in the U.S. Details are available at the project’s website.

 AAERO Recognition of Outstanding Teachers program honors teachers for their outstanding performance while teaching at schools with majority African American enrollments.
 Teachers can be nominated by students, peers or parents.
-Take a look at our teacher recognition awards at Teresa C. Berrien Elementary School in Fayetteville, NC as one example of the teachers we honor through this program.
+Take a look at our teacher recognition awards at Teresa C. Berrien Elementary School in Fayetteville, NC as one example of our expression of appreciation for teachers.

 African Diaspora Conversations